mtanabe-sj/maximilians-heic-image-viewer/installer/build.md

 Follow these steps to build the setup program:

 - Open installer\build.bat in Notepad.
 Locate the following SET statement shown below.
-Correct the path setting if your project configuration differs.
+ProjectSource is the base folder of the product's source tree.
+Correct the assigned value of path if your project configuration differs.
 > @set ProjectSource=<directory>\heicviewer
-ProjectSource is the base folder of the product's source tree.

 - Update heicviewer\viewheic\appver.h with the latest product info and build number.
 Skip this step if there is no change.

 - Run installer\CleanAndBuildAll.bat.
 It builds the setup.
 It is not necessary to use an admin account to run the batch process.

 The build process uses the 'installer\work' folder to hold temporary data files.
 The process outputs the built installer to 'installer\out'.